Brandon Copeland (linebacker)

-Brandon Matthew Copeland (born July 2, 1991) is an American football linebacker who is a free agent.
-He was signed by the Baltimore Ravens as an undrafted free agent in 2013 and has also played for the Tennessee Titans, Detroit Lions, New York Jets, New England Patriots, and Atlanta Falcons.
-He played college football at the University of Pennsylvania.
+Brandon Matthew Copeland (born July 2, 1991) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL).
+He was signed by the Baltimore Ravens as an undrafted free agent in 2013 and also played for the Tennessee Titans, Detroit Lions, New York Jets, New England Patriots, and Atlanta Falcons.
+He played college football for the Penn Quakers.

 Early life

 Copeland is from Sykesville, Maryland.
-He is the grandson of former Baltimore Colts player Roy Hilton.
+He is the grandson of former Baltimore Colts defensive end Roy Hilton.
 Copeland graduated from the Gilman School where he played 3 sports: football, basketball and track.
 During his senior year of high school, Copeland was awarded the position of team captain.

 He was on the championship squad at the 2006 Maryland Interscholastic Athletic Association.
 He received the National Football Foundation Scholar Athlete of the Year Award in 2008 and was an Academic All-State team honoree the same year.

 College career

 Copeland attended the University of Pennsylvania where he was the captain of the 2012 Ivy League championship winning team.
 He graduated from the Wharton School with a Bachelor of Science in economics.